-We have made a huge investment to ensure we have absolutely everything that a modern scuba equipment servicing facility should have, in order to offer the best quality of service.
+Our service technicians have absolutely everything that a modern scuba equipment servicing facility should have, in order to offer the best quality of service.

 Almost every regulator manufacturer, and even each reg within a brand, now requires specialist tools in order to be able to safely strip, re-assemble and then set them up correctly.
 We have invested heavily in these specialist tools, which are only available to fully authorised scuba service centres, in order to guarantee service quality and correct set up.

 During a regulator overhaul at The Scuba Doctor, your unit is taken apart into its component parts.
 This is for the main regulator first and second stages, octopus unit, inflation hose (for BC) and pressure gauge.